chienphamvu/tf-plan-summarizer/README.md

         *   The clipboard
     *   The extension will display a summary in a webview panel.
 3. Alternatively, use the `Terraform Plan Summarizer: Summarize In Place` command to format the plan directly in the editor.
+    *   For this, the extension does not support to read the plan from the clipboard since it needs to do in-place replacement.
-    *   This will reformat the current editor window to show a simplified plan.
+    *   This will reformat the current editor window to show a simplified plan with all details collapsed.

 ## Extension Settings